What is Pilates?

 How can I pay?

 We accept cash, checks and credit cards.
 Advanced payment is required to participate in class or schedule a private/semi-private session.
-All class packages, monthly membership fees, and sessions are non-refundable and non-transferable.
+All individual drop-in classes, class packages, monthly membership fees, and sessions are non-refundable and non-transferable.

 Can monthly memberships be cancelled?